 I won’t do a room by room analysis, but there are many more features commonly found in expensive, estate properties.
 If the home is traditional, you can expect lots of crown molding and baseboard, exquisite light fixtures, and built ins.
 Most styles of luxury homes will include beautiful stone floors, elaborate electronics systems, pools, large master baths with soaking tubs and two-person showers.
 There are many more amenities can all be hallmarks of fine homes and estates.

 Sometimes, people go a little too far in an effort to appear ultra elegant.
-Usually it’s something overdone, like too many Greek statues or other improvements that may be “over the top”, such as the use of too much black marble, too many chandaliers, or too much gold paint worked into a ceiling or fireplace mantle.
+Usually it’s something overdone, like too many Greek statues or other improvements that may be “over the top”, such as the use of too much black marble, too many chandeliers, or too much gold paint worked into a ceiling or fireplace mantle.
 These things are easy to fix and to personalize the home so it’s more appropriate, so don’t let the finishing work be a put-off.
 (Of note to me in the “over the top” category was seeing diamonds built into bathroom fixtures in one Monte Sereno home.
 What were they thinking?)

 Even in homes with a high price tag, it’s always important to carefully examine not just the general condition of the home, but the specifics.
 Sometimes, despite the acreage or square footage and apparently expensive construction, homes are not always well built – all builders are not the same.
-It is important to use due dilligence and look at the craftsmanship, simple things like grading and drainage, to make sure that the home is built not just to look good today, but to last into the future.
+It is important to use due diligence and look at the craftsmanship, simple things like grading and drainage, to make sure that the home is built not just to look good today, but to last into the future.
 Always, always get a home you wish to purchase thoroughly inspected.
 And if you own a lovely estate property, get it inspected periodically to maintain your property and prevent expensive problems such as foundation cracking and dry rot.

 Where are the high end homes of Santa Clara County found?
 Luxury homes are primarily found near the foothills (but not exclusively so) in the communities of Los Gatos, Saratoga, Monte Sereno, Almaden Valley, Cupertino, Los Altos, Los Altos Hills, Palo Alto, Silver Creek and a few other areas.
 There are some luxurious pockets on the valley floor, too, in areas such as San Jose’s Rose Garden or Naglee Park.
 If you are relocating to Silicon Valley and are looking for a luxury property, you won’t be disappointed at the varied selection of options here!